At Continued and sister company Simucase, we are always evaluating how we prioritize diversity, inclusion, and anti-racism/anti-oppression efforts.

 How is the company committed to furthering diversity and inclusion?

-The company has also made significant donations to organizations that advance social justice on both a local and national level, and we established a new annual company holiday in recognition of Juneteenth.
+The company has also made significant donations to organizations that advance social justice on both a local and national level, and we've also established annual company holidays in recognition of Juneteenth and Indigenous Peoples’ Day.

-— Ronaldo Olivas, director, marketing & sales retention + Project Shift team member
+— Ronaldo Olivas, VP of operations + Project Shift team member

 How has Project Shift increased internal knowledge and raised awareness of marginalized groups?

 Part of Project Shift’s mission is to educate ourselves and to share resources internally.
-Our company has a robust intranet site with a lot of resources for team members; we’ve added to that a page with links to websites/resources we recommend.
-This includes anti-racist reading lists, implicit bias tests, and information about hate violence.
+Our company has a robust intranet site with a lot of resources for team members; we’ve added to that a page with links to resources such as anti-racist reading lists, implicit bias tests, and information about hate violence.

 We also give an update in monthly all-staff meetings to highlight different topics related to diversity and marginalized groups.
 And we’ve highlighted the work of a few nonprofit organizations that align with our mission to celebrate diverse voices.